ohryv/PIVlab-Analysis/README.md

 validate-and-plot-validations-PIVlab-- Finalized .py file of HowManyVectorsAreReal
 ___________________________________________________________________________________________________________________________________________________

-VelocityAttenuation_WorkingNotebook_FinalDraft-- Jupyter notebook with the finalized code for evaluating the velocity attenuation ratio in a small region and across an entire analyzed PIVlab frame.
+VelocityAttenuation_WorkingNotebook_FinalDraft-- Working notebook for evaluating the velocity attenuation ratio in a small region and across an entire analyzed PIVlab frame.

 derive_velocity_attenuation_ratios_from_PIVlab_data-- Finalized .py file of VelocityAttenuation_WorkingNotebook_FinalDraft